-This line provides the policies, frameworks, tools, techniques and support to enable risk and compliance to be managed in the first line, conducts monitoring to judge how effectively they are doing it, and helps to ensure consistency of definitions and measurement of risk.
+This line provides the policies, frameworks, tools, techniques and support that enable risk and compliance to be managed in the first line, conducts monitoring to judge how effectively risks are being managed, and helps to ensure consistency of the definitions and measurement of risk.
 They assist risk owners in reporting adequate risk related information up and down the organisation with accountability for directly assessing, controlling and mitigating their risks.
-The Control Functions review, challenge as well as provide oversight and advisory functions.
+The Control Functions review challenge, as well as provide oversight and advisory functions.